 Cookies can be “first party” or “third party”.
-First-party cookies are cookies set by the operator of a website (e.g., the cookies ADEL sets on its own website).
+First-party cookies are cookies set by the operator of a website (e.g., the cookies WADA sets on its own website).
 Third-party cookies are cookies set by a party other than the operator of website you are visiting.

 Cookies can also be “session” or “persistent”.
 Session cookies are temporary and expire once you close your browser (or once your session ends).
 Persistent cookies encompass all cookies that remain on your hard drive until you erase them or your browser does, depending on the cookie’s expiration date.
-All persistent cookies have an expiration date written into their code, but their duration can vary.

-What types of cookies does ADEL use?
+What types of cookies and SDKs does ADEL use?

 Do I have to allow cookies?

 Strictly necessary cookies are essential to enable you to move around the website and use its features as you expect to, such as accessing secure areas of the website.
 Because of this, strictly necessary cookies do not require your consent and you cannot turn them off using this cookie preference center.

 We have implemented a cookie management solution called OneTrust, which enables you to choose whether to allow non-essential cookies on the browser version of ADEL.
 You can review and adjust your settings at any time by clicking on the Cookie Settings button in the bottom left of the webpage.
 If you do not agree with the SDKs in use on the ADEL mobile application, please use the browser version of ADEL instead.